-The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Groups transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the financial statements comply with the requirements of the Companies Act 2006.
-They are also responsible for safeguarding the assets of the group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the financial statements comply with the requirements of the Companies Act 2006.
+They are also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Produce Investments plc website.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the produce investments plc website.

-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from the legislation in other jurisdictions.

-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF PRODUCE INVESTMENTS PLC
+Produce Investments plc INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF PRODUCE INVESTMENTS PLC

-We have audited the group and parent company financial statements ("the financial statements") on pages 15 to 53.
+We have audited the group and parent company financial statements ("the financial statements") on pages 15 to 66.
 The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
 The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).